Indezine Logo

 Figure 8: Send to Back option sends selected shapes behind all other overlapping slide objects

-5. This will move the selected triangle shape behind all the other slide objects on the slide, as shown in Figure 9.
-Compare it with Figure 7 to see the difference.
+5. This action will move the selected triangle shape behind all the other slide objects on the slide, as shown in Figure 9.
+Compare it with Figure 7, shown previously on this page, to see the difference.

 6. Triangle shape is placed behind all other shapes